 Securities of technology companies in public markets have experienced substantial volatility in the past, often based on factors unrelated to the financial performance or prospects of the companies involved.
-These factors include macroeconomic developments in Canada and globally, and market perceptions of the attractiveness of particular industries.
+These include macroeconomic developments in Canada and globally, and market perceptions of the attractiveness of particular industries.
 The price of the securities of Companies in the technology sector are also significantly affected by proposed and newly enacted laws and regulations, currency exchange fluctuation and the political environment in the local, provincial and federal jurisdictions in which the Company does business.
-The economy remains in a period of volatility, primarily driven by the worldwide impact of COVID-19 and an uncertain socioeconomic and political climate in the United States.
-Significant volatility is expected in the near to mid-term, the potential impact of which upon the Company is unknown at this time.
+The current economic climate remains volatile, driven by factors such as inflation, interest rates, recessionary pressures, geopolitical issues, and socioeconomic and political uncertainties, particularly in the United States.
+Significant near to mid-term volatility is anticipated, with unknown potential impacts on the Company.